atch2203/blog/src/content/blog/8bit computer.md

 ![[20250218_162750.jpg]]
 <div align="center" style="color:#888888"><em>Having organized bus wires helps a lot with disassembly</em></div>

-Now, we are left with are the individual module groups.
+Now, we are left with the individual module groups.

 ## The registers and ALU
 In this computer, we had 2 registers and 1 ALU.

 ![[20250218_162524.jpg]]
+The two yellow wire groups in the image above connect the outputs of the two register chips to the ALU.
 Removing the connecting wires between the two simplifies the

 ## The RAM